kristlingr/insurance-fraud-detection-n8n-/README.md

 * Integrate a trained ML model instead of rule-based logic
 * Build a dashboard using Power BI / Tableau
 * Automate ingestion from Outlook / SharePoint

 ---

+## 📬 Feedback

+Open to feedback and suggestions to improve this pipeline further.

+---